bckohan/django-enum/doc/source/usage.rst

 Usage
 =====

-``EnumField`` inherits from the appropriate native Django_ field and sets the correct choice tuple set based on the enumeration type.
+:class:`~django_enum.fields.EnumField` inherits from the appropriate native Django_ field and sets the correct choice tuple set based on the enumeration type.
 This means ``EnumFields`` are compatible with all modules, utilities and libraries that fields defined with a choice tuple are.
 For example:

 .. code:: python